duckietown/docs-brown/book/doc-sky/35-localization-slam/30-local-assignment.md

 ## Testing
 To test the functionality of your localization code, you may fly the drone while running vision_localization_onboard in the vision window with your localization_helper code in the scripts folder.
 Follow the Pidrone Vision Instructions to see how to change the map.
 You should see poses printed out which correspond to the drone's position over the map.

 You may also use animate_particle_filter.py to view the animation of your particle filter.
-Print the (x,y) pose of each particle on separate lines in a text file to be read by animate_particle_filter (x and y on separate lines).
+Print the (x,y) pose of each particle on separate lines in a text file to be read by animate_particle_filter, put x and y pose coordinates on separate lines.
 Make sure you adjust animate_particle_filter.py to reflect the number of particles you are using!

 ## Checkoff
 Before you come to TA hours to have your project graded, you should verify that your code has the following functionality: